PM Modi holds talks with his Danish counterpart Mette Frederiksen in Copenhagen | Business

 - Denmark

-Prime Minister Narendra Modi on Tuesday met his Danish counterpart Mette Frederiksen and the two leaders are expected to discuss a wide range of issues of mutual interest to boost the bilateral relationship.
+Prime Minister Narendra Modi on Tuesday met his Danish counterpart Mette Frederiksen here and the two leaders reviewed progress of the India-Denmark Green Strategic Partnership and also exchanged views on regional and global issues.

 As a special gesture, Frederiksen received Modi at the airport.
 He arrived here from Germany.